VishnuKanna26/ChatGPT-Review-Analysis/README.md

 ## ❓ Problem Statement & Objectives

 - **Problem**: Understand user sentiment and feedback to identify ChatGPT’s strengths and areas for improvement.
-- **Relevance**: As a widely used tool for education, productivity, and research, user feedback is vital for OpenAI's and xAI’s strategic growth.
+- **Relevance**: As a widely used tool for education, productivity, and research, user feedback is vital for OpenAI's strategic growth.
 - **Business Question**:
   _“What do users love about ChatGPT, and what issues do they face?”_
 - **Hypothesis**: